riddhi-testcases/SoftSell-Marketing-Website/README.md

 # SoftSell - Software License Marketplace

-A modern, responsive single-page marketing website for SoftSell, a platform that helps businesses sell their unused software licenses.
+A modern, single-page marketing website for **SoftSell**, a fictional software resale startup, a platform that helps businesses sell their unused software licenses.
+Built using **React.js (Vite)** and styled with **Tailwind CSS**, the site emphasizes clean UI, mobile responsiveness, and intuitive UX.

 ## Live Demo
 [View Live Site](https://riddhi-softsell-marketing.netlify.app)